jwargo/azure-notification-hubs-ionic3-sample/readme.md

 When you tap on a Notification event, a page opens displaying data from the notification as shown in the following figure.

 ![Notification Event](screenshots/figure-04.png)

-The app doesn't currently process additional data sent with a notification.
-We hope to fix that soon.